gatsbyjs/gatsby/docs/docs/production-app.md

 ### First load

 To show how `production-app` works, let's imagine that we've just refreshed the browser on our site's `/blog/2` page.
 The HTML loads immediately, painting our page quickly.
-It includes a CDATA section which injects page information into the `window` object so it's available in our js code (inserted during [Page HTML Generation](/docs/html-generation/#6-inject-page-info-to-cdata)).
+It includes a CDATA section which injects page information into the `window` object so it's available in our JavaScript code (inserted during [Page HTML Generation](/docs/html-generation/#6-inject-page-info-to-cdata)).

 ```html
 /*